 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

 This amendment will focus on enabling at least one mode of operation capable of supporting a maximum throughput of at least 20 gigabits per second (measured at the MAC data service access point), while maintaining or improving the power efficiency per station.
 Other than this amendment, there is no other WLAN standard focusing on increasing the maximum throughput at the MAC data service access point to at least 20 gigabits per second.
-In addition, this amendment will differentiate itself from other IEEE 802 wireless standards via its title, which stresses the specification of higher throughput WLAN technology in and around the 60 GHz frequency band.

 This amendment will ensure the coexistence and backwards compatibility with IEEE 802.11ad, thus creating a solution compatible with existing IEEE 802.11 deployments.